Advanced Web Technologies (CIS-2450) Home Page

 its content, lists course resources, and describes the grading policy and related issues.

-environment (IDE) for doing PHP and web development by JetBrains.
+(IDE) for doing web development by JetBrains.

 - I've prepared some general information on submitting